 I work tirelessly to raise my children to be thoughtful and considerate of others.
-In fact, as a mom that homeschools, I work extremely hard to not only educate their minds but help them grow emotionally, mentally, and spiritually as well.
+In fact, I work extremely hard to not only educate their minds but help them grow emotionally, mentally, and spiritually as well.
 The majority of homeschooling families that I know do the same thing in their own way.
 One of the top concerns non-homeschoolers have against homeschooling is “socialization.”
 Often times when these concerns are brought to us, it is done in a thoughtless, skeptical, criticizing manner, that lacks any research or personal experience.

 We are just starting out but I am already bored of the stereotypical “homeschoolers lack Socialization Debate”, discussing it is like beating a dead horse.
 Yet, thanks to the article, “What Homeschooling Gets Wrong About Socialization” here we are (yawn) again.

-Maybe the parents were successful but just chose to enroll their children for different reasons.
+Maybe the parents were successful but chose to enroll their children for different reasons.
 She just may not realize how different homeschooling is than school.
-If she observed children going through a transition it is because conventional school is different then a homeschool and vice versa.
+If she observed children going through a transition it is because conventional school is different than homeschool and vice versa.
 Those that pull their children from public school go through an adjustment too we actually have a term for it, it is called “deschooling.”

 Niedospial wrote “Socialization requires that children consistently work with people they’re not used to working with.
 It’s about discussing things with people who have a different opinion and challenging preconceived notions.
 It’s about having to do a group project with people who don’t necessarily work the same way as you do, to collaborate on ideas and grow as a thinker.”
 Well here is one (of many) experiences I had as a public school student.